haaihond/Nuvio-Wiki-Website/docs/settings/collections.md

        - You will have an option to add catalog, add TMDB, and Add Trakt
             - Selecting add catalog you will be asked to choose the source of the addon.
 This will comee from you metadata addon e.g. aiometadata
                 - You will also be asked for the catalog.
 You will pick the catalog that you made using an addon like aiometadata
+            - Selecting add TMDB will provide you many options.
+They fall into these buckets:
+                - General Settings (Common Across All Sources)
+                    - These settings define the basic presentation and ordering of your collection within Nuvio.
+                    - Type: Determines the media format for the list.
+You can select either Movie or Series.
+                    - Name: The custom title for your collection.
+This is exactly how the list will be labeled on your Nuvio interface (e.g., "Top Sci-Fi" or "My Watchlist").
+                    - Sort By: Controls the display sequence of the media.
+Common options include:
+                        - Original: Keeps the exact order set by the database or list creator.
+                        - Recent: Sorts by release date.
+                        - Top Rated: Ranks items by their user review scores or the total number of ratings.
+                - ID-Based Sources
+                    - Most sources require a specific identifier to pull the correct metadata from the respective database.
+                    - Sources: TMDB List, Trakt List, TMDB Keyword, TMDB Company, TMDB Collection.
+                    - ID Field: This requires a specific numerical or alphanumeric code.
+You must locate the exact list, collection, company, or keyword on TMDB or Trakt and extract the ID from its URL.
+For example, in the TMDB URL themoviedb.org/collection/1248, the ID is 1248.
+                - Unique Sources
+                    - Certain sources use different input fields instead of a standard ID to gather content.
+                    - TMDB Discover:
+                        - Genres Field: Instead of an ID, you select one or more genres from a dropdown menu (such as Action, Horror, or Science Fiction).
+This dynamically generates a collection of media that fits those specific categories directly from TMDB's database.
+                    - Letterboxd List:
+                        - URL Field: This requires the full web address of the Letterboxd list you wish to import.
+You must paste the exact link from your browser rather than looking for a specific ID code.